Saiteja1602/Saiteja1602/README.md

 # Hi, I'm Saiteja 👋

-I'm a software engineer who loves to learn new technologies and create innovative solutions.
+I'm a web developer who loves to learn new technologies and create innovative solutions.

 ## 🚀 About Me
 - 👀 I’m interested in web development.